chimera-linux/chimera-linux.github.io/_docs/configuration/dbus.md

 on what they are handling.
 A lot of desktop things utilize the session bus.

-Regadless of system or session, a bus has a Unix domain socket somewhere.
+Regardless of system or session, a bus has a Unix domain socket somewhere.
 Things using the bus connect to this socket internally.
 The path to the session bus socket is in the user's environment, under the variable called `DBUS_SESSION_BUS_ADDRESS`.